All Episodes

 I don't think he'd say anything.

-But he's gonna be looking at it.
+But he's going to be looking at it.

 So it makes me wonder why even run the risk of getting to this point when this could have maybe been shut down on game day.